 - The major(s) you select can have an impact in some cases on your chances of admission.
 Engineering and Computer Science are extremely competitive across all campuses.
-Business is also very competitive at Irvine, while Theater, Film and Music are very competitive at UCLA. - The UC Application calls our Individual and the Collective class "Bible 1" (under "Electives") and JewMo "Modern Jewish History" (under "History"). - If you have taken summer courses for credit, be sure to list them in either your sophomore or junior year so that they count towards the UC GPA.
+Business is also very competitive at Irvine, while Theater, Film and Music are very competitive at UCLA. - If you have taken summer courses for credit, be sure to list them in either your sophomore or junior year so that they count towards the UC GPA.
 Example: if you took a class before sophomore year, list it in sophomore year.
-If you took a class after junior year, list it in junior year. - In the Academic History>Additional Comments section, all students should insert the following blurb to provide context for JCHS' curriculum and schedule:

-JCHS offers a rigorous curriculum divided into three components: math and science; humanities, the arts and world languages; and Jewish Studies.
+If you took a class after junior year, list it in junior year. - In the Academic History>Additional Comments section, all students should insert the following blurb to provide context for JCHS' curriculum and schedule: - JCHS offers a rigorous curriculum divided into three components: math and science; humanities, the arts and world languages; and Jewish Studies.
 15 AP courses are currently offered, but due to our size, scheduling constraints, and annual changes to our curriculum, it is unusual for a student to graduate with more than a few AP courses.